ststdimov/origami-navigation-service/README.md

 Steps to edit navigation data:

 - Open the navigation data file in the [Github edit tool](https://github.com/Financial-Times/origami-navigation-service/edit/main/data/navigation.yaml)
+- All requests for new or altered links, or other content changes to footer needs to be emailed and confirmed by [communications@ft.com](mailto:communications@ft.com) and all changed related to header will need to consulted with editorial stakeholders.
 - Make the necessary changes
 - Press the "Commit changes" button
 - Add a comment which explains what you are changing and why
 - Press the "Create pull request" button
 - Someone from [Origami](https://github.com/orgs/Financial-Times/teams/origami-core) will review your changes before merging them into production

 How to update example markup
 ---------------------------